How to Install Perl on Fedora 40 or 39

 This section has guided you through the process of installing Perl on Fedora Linux and how to discover and install additional Perl packages.
 If the version of Perl available in your Fedora Linux distribution doesn’t meet your needs, refer to the next section below, which covers installing Perl from the source code.

-Before compiling Perl from the source, it is essential to prepare your Fedora Linux system with the necessary development tools.
+Before compiling Perl from the source, prepare your Fedora Linux system with the necessary development tools.
 These tools, including compilers and libraries, are critical for building software from source code.

 Execute the following command to install a comprehensive set of development tools: